SamuelM45/ET721_lab_feedback/README.md

 # ET721_lab_feedback2
 This is a simple feedback system built with Django.
-Users can submit feedback for specific items (e.g., products or articles), including a rating and a comment.
+Users can submit feedback for specific items, including a rating and a comment.
 The system displays average ratings and lists feedback for each item.

 ## Features
 - Users can view items and their feedback.